dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 An example TNAlloc credential and its schema are described in {{<tn-cred-sample}}.

 ### Brand credential
 A brand credential is a targeted credential that enumerates brand properties such as a brand name, logo, chatbot URL, social media handle, and domain name.
-It MUST be issued to an AP as a legal entity, but it does not enumerate the formal and legal attributes of the AP; rather, it enumerates properties that would be meaningful to a TP who's deciding whether to take a phone call.
+It MUST be issued to an AP as a legal entity, but it does not enumerate the formal and legal attributes of the AP; rather, it enumerates properties that would be meaningful to a callee who's deciding whether to accept a phone call.
 It confers on its issuee the right to use the described brand by virtue of research conducted by the issuer (e.g., a trademark search).

 This credential MUST be issued according to a documented process that offers formal assurance that it is only issued with accurate information, and only to a legal entity that has the right to use the described brand.
 A single AP MAY have multiple brand credentials (e.g., a fictional corporation, `Amce Space Travel Deutschland, GmbH`, might hold brand credentials for both `Sky Ride` and for `Orbítame Latinoamérica`).
 Rights to use the same brand MAY be conferred on multiple APs (`Acme Space Travel Deutschland, Gmbh` and `Acme Holdings Canada, Ltd` may both possess brand credentials for `Sky Ride`).
 A brand credential MUST contain a JL to a vetting credential, that shows that the right to use the brand was evaluated only after using a vetting credential to prove the identity of the issuee.